Rhabdoid Tumor Predisposition – Definition

 Penetrance:

-Unknown; lower level of penetrance for AT/RT with SMARCA4 mutations than with SMARCB1 mutations
+Unknown; lower level of penetrance for AT/RT with pathogenic SMARCA4 variants than with pathogenic SMARCB1 variants

 Rhabdoid Tumor Predisposition – Diagnosis

-All patients that exhibit an MRT or AT/RT should undergo a genetic examination to check for the existence of an SMARCB1 or SMARCA4 mutation.
-In addition, all biological relatives of a person with a proven SMARCB1 or SMARCA4 mutation should be tested.
+All patients that exhibit an MRT or AT/RT should undergo a genetic examination to check for the existence of a pathogenic SMARCB1 or SMARCA4 variant.
+In addition, all biological relatives of a person with a proven pathogenic SMARCB1 or SMARCA4 variant should be tested.

 It is not always easy to demonstrate by histological means, since there is a variable pattern of undifferentiated “small round blue cells” with mesenchymal and epithelial components and classic rhabdoid cells, in some cases the latter may also be lacking.